Manifest is an easy-to-use tool for managing access to resources for groups of people.

 - Manifest allows departments to authorize users to log in to their resources using their NetID, eliminating the need for another login credential.

-- Manifest allows for the creation of new NetIDs for UW affiliates and collaborators who would not otherwise have one.
+- Manifest allows department to invite UW affiliates and collaborators who would not may not already have an identity and NetID: https://kb.wisc.edu/iam/28825

 - Manifest group information can be delivered to Active Directory, eliminating the need to manually update security groups.